Mario Kart Live: Home Circuit Accessibility Report

 Similar Games With More Accessibility Features for Controls

 If you want to play Mario Kart Live: Home Circuit, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Mario Kart Live: Home Circuit has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Mario Kart Live: Home Circuit which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.